 While interest rate risk regarding the Solvency II ratio sheet is well matched, there remains significant volatility as the credit risk profile of Proteq differs from the profile implied by the Volatility Adjustment (VA).
-In 2019, as part of re-risking programme, the investment portfolio has been shifted to riskier bonds.

 Under Solvency II an increase of credit spreads also leads to an increase of the Volatility Adjustment impacting the value of the liabilities.
 Proteq assumes that an increase of all credit spreads of 50 bps leads to an increase of the VA of 23 bps, an increase of 50 bps on corporates to an increase of the VA of 13 bps and an increase of 50 bps on government bonds to an increase of the VA of 10 bps.
 The change of the VA has no impact on the value of the liabilities under IFRS.